 The Lives of the Disciples Were Radically Transformed.

 The lives of the disciples were radically transformed, from cowering followers who abandoned Him to bold proclaimers of the good news of the gospel.
 Nearly ALL his apostles were killed for their faith as a result.
 And millions of early Christians were persecuted for proclaiming Jesus as Lord.

-The Short Timeframe Between the Event and the Spreading of the Message.
+The Short Timeframe Between the Resurrection of Jesus and the Spreading of the Message.

 - In the Book of Acts, written by Luke, the apostle Paul writes that he saw the resurrected Christ on his way to persecute followers of the new sect, called “the Way”:

 Act 9:1-6: “Then Saul, still breathing threats and murder against the disciples of the Lord, went to the high priest and asked letters from him to the synagogues of Damascus, so that if he found any who were of the Way, whether men or women, he might bring them bound to Jerusalem.
 As he journeyed he came near Damascus, and suddenly a light shone around him from heaven.
 Then he fell to the ground, and heard a voice saying to him, “Saul, Saul, why are you persecuting Me?”
 And he said, “Who are You, Lord?”
 Then the Lord said, “I am Jesus, whom you are persecuting.”

 How early was the Book of Acts written?
 “The best answer is sometime between AD 62 and 63.
 (The Blue Letter Bible)